Introduction

 and a select

-component as seen below.
+component, as seen below.

 The app above shows the most basic usage of the react-native-picker-select

-.
+package.
 Kindly consider the code below:

-import React from "react"; import RNPickerSelect from "react-native-picker-select"; import { StyleSheet, Text, View } from "react-native"; export default function App () { return ( <View style={styles.container}> <Text>Hello World!</Text> <RNPickerSelect onValueChange={(value) => console.log(value)} items={[ { label: "JavaScript", value: "JavaScript" }, { label: "TypeStript", value: "TypeStript" }, { label: "Python", value: "Python" }, { label: "Java", value: "Java" }, { label: "C++", value: "C++" }, { label: "C", value: "C" }, ]} /> </View> ); } const styles = StyleSheet.create({ container : { flex : 1, backgroundColor : "#fff", alignItems : "center", justifyContent : "center", }, });
+import React from "react"; import RNPickerSelect from "react-native-picker-select"; import { StyleSheet, Text, View } from "react-native"; export default function App () { return ( <View style={styles.container}> <Text>Hello World!</Text> <RNPickerSelect onValueChange={(value) => console.log(value)} items={[ { label: "JavaScript", value: "JavaScript" }, { label: "TypeScript", value: "TypeScript" }, { label: "Python", value: "Python" }, { label: "Java", value: "Java" }, { label: "C++", value: "C++" }, { label: "C", value: "C" }, ]} /> </View> ); } const styles = StyleSheet.create({ container : { flex : 1, backgroundColor : "#fff", alignItems : "center", justifyContent : "center", }, });

-To work with the react-native-picker-select
+To work with react-native-picker-select

 , we must import the RNPickerSelect